dmijatovic/next14-mui-tailwind-theme-test/README.md

 The [documentation about the robot.txt](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/robots).

+- The old approach in pages/sitemap works properly.

+### New approach for partial sitemaps

 To see new approach using app folder look at `app-robots-sitemap`.
 I do not see any benefit of new approach.
 Old approach in pages can be used as long as we use api part. **This feature can be migrated as last**.

-- The old approach in pages/sitemap works properly.

-### New approach for partial sitemaps

 - new approach functions are moved to sitemap folder
 - apiSitemap.ts file created to hold server side methods used to create sitemap.
 These use headers from next to extract host information.
 - apiOrganisationsSitemap to create organisation sitemap.xml
 - apiProjectsSitemap to create organisation sitemap.xml
 - apiSoftwareSitemap to create organisation sitemap.xml

+## Organisations

+This section describes migration of organisations routes to app folder.
+This is most complex part.
+It is good test case to discover all challenges.

+### Organisations overview

+- ClientSearch created because Search component uses client side approach
+- ClientTablePagination created to handle client side approach
+- useOrganisationOverviewParams updated to use next/navigation
+- ssrOrganisationParams updated to accept null
+- lightgray background moved to rootlayout.
+Background is now set to body.
+- ClientPagination created to handle client approach

+**Note! client side components are initially rendered on server.
+In case of ClientPagination we cannot use client side cookie methods that depend on document because initiall run is on server side.
+I needed to pass search params into component as properties.**

+### Search/query parameters

+Majority of changes are related to migration from next/router to next/navigation.
+**We need to use `useSearchParams()` hook.
+To support new approach `decodeSearchParam` method is created**.
+The methods in extractQueryParam need to be refactored to use `decodeSearchParam` instead `decodeQueryParam`.
+The methods to be updated are:

+**Organisation specific query methods are moved to sperate `apiOrganisationParam.ts` file located in organisation/overview folder.**

+## UserSettings api

+The methods need to be split into userSettingsClient and userSettingsServer.
+We can use next cookies on server side.

+**I see unexpected behaviour with this split. useSettingsClient methods are sometimes called on server.
+For example when reloading page ClientPagination is called on server side.
+There we use client method to extract page_rows from the cookie.
+This method fails because document is not present.**

 ## Learn More